tbrockman/htmlsnap/README.md

 A browser DevTools extension for snapshotting inspected HTML elements (and their CSS) as pastable snippets.

 > [!NOTE]
 > This is alpha, (somewhat) vibe-coded software.
-Use at your own peril.
+Use at your own risk.
 >

 ## Getting started